giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 ```
 **Package service**: Contains business logic related to user authentication and management.

-* **CustomUserDetailsService**: This class implements the logic for loading users for JWT-based authentication.
-It returns the user's parameters
+* **CustomUserDetailsService**: This class retrieves user information from the database based on the username, returning a CustomUserDetails object for authentication.

 ```java
 public class CustomUserDetailsService implements UserDetailsService {
     private UserRepository userRepository;
     public CustomUserDetailsService(UserRepository userRepository) {